coockieHunt/ck_rp/README.md

 ![main logo](https://i.ibb.co/8zHdNXk/Sans-titre-3.png)

-# disclaimer
+# /!\ DICLAMER /!\
-This code is only in its preamble, a public installation and not recommended
+This code is only in its preamble, a public installation and not recommended.

+If there is a problem after a pacakge update. reset the data bass.
 # onset ck role play
 ## athor
 - *coockie-hunt* - Main dev